Eval of Julia code

 One of the hardest parts about learning how the Julia Language runs code is learning how all of the pieces work together to execute a block of code.

-Each chunk of code typically makes a trip through many esoteric acronyms such as (in no particular order),
+Each chunk of code typically makes a trip through many steps with potentially unfamiliar names, such as (in no particular order): flisp, AST, C++, LLVM,

 The 10,000 foot view of the whole process is as follows:

 cli/loader_exe.cgets called.
 This function processes the command line arguments, filling in the

 task.c, which may load a previously compiled sysimg).
 Finally, it passes off control to Julia by calling

 _start()takes over control, the subsequent sequence of commands depends on the command line arguments given.
 For example, if a filename was supplied, it will proceed to execute that file.
 Otherwise, it will start an interactive REPL.

 - Skipping the details about how the REPL interacts with the user, let's just say the program ends up with a block of code that it wants to run.